Mazda2: 2023 facelift

 The Mazda2 received a second facelift on 27 January 2023.
 Changes included a black or body colored insert, larger Mazda logo, restyled front, and a restyled rear bumper for hatchbacks and the GT sedan.
 A yellow or red grille is available depending on trim selection.

 New colors, including the Aero Grey Metallic and Airstream Blue Metallic are both available.
 The Evolve and GT trims add a black interior and red stitching, which was initially only available on the Pure SP trim level.

 Additionally, new seat designs and a new key fob are introduced.
 Auto-folding side mirrors, dusk sensing for the LED headlights, and rain-sensing windscreen wipers are standard.
 Mazda claims the new 2 has improved emissions.

 In Australia, the updated 2 went on sale in June 2023.
 Deliveries started in July.

 In February 2025, the gasoline-powered Mazda2 was discontinued in the UK, with the Toyota Yaris-derived Mazda2 Hybrid as its successor.
+In 2026, the Mazda2 was discontinued in Indonesia.